m-schmailzl/ohol/README.md

 ## Usage

 You can configure your server in the config files located at `/opt/OneLife/server/settings`.\
-Server save data is located at `/opt/OneLife/server/data`.
+Server save data is located at `/opt/OneLife/server/data`.\

+You can set `DISABLE_DECAY` to disable object decay on your server.\
+I decided which transitions to remove in this case (game version v413).\
+You can generate your own list with `decideDecayTransitions.sh` and bind the resulting file to `/opt/OneLife/server/decayTransitions.txt` if you want to.\
+The container has to be recreated to reflect changes in `decayTransitions.txt`.

 ### Docker Compose